aiman-al-masoud/deixiscript/docs/notes/notes.md

 Negation as undoing any particular action, requires general solution when no ad hoc solution is available.
 At any edit action A1 on an object X, a new copy is made of X and is kept up to date, except for what happened at A1.
 When "A1 is negated" the copy is retrieved and it "replaces" (how?) the current object X.

-# x is hidden === x hides

-# x appendChilds y === y is on x === position of y is x

-# Eager lexer lexes everything before new grammar pieces start getting added as lexemes, so you cannot run one single string as startup command, because eager lexer has it all lexed at the beginning.
-Bad heuristic in dynamicLexeme() is an obstacle to change!
-# string literals
 # number literals

 # Context Dependent/Relative Predicates